LeonTLam/obsidian-ntnu/Semester_1/IIK3100_Etisk_hacking/Home_Exam/Web_Hacking/Arenabook (70).md

 ![[Pasted image 20241024135735.png]]

 From Kali I used **BurpSuite** to intrude and attack the text field with the list of villages I had collected.
 The result is the largest length response, village called "Vinjastranda" and password "MyDogNameIsSigurd".
+After logging in, I'm greeted by the flag "UiO-Hacking-Arena{Sigurd_is_a_flink_bisk}"

 # Additional Info

-Additional solution / info
+Alternative solution after collecting all villages of Telemark, is to use Hydra to attack the website and page "forgot password"